-Goal: Invest in Leavenworth's to promote growth, revitalization and high quality of life for all.
+Invest in Leavenworth to promote growth, revitalization and high quality of life for all

-- What are the infrastructure needs? - Are there opportunities to improve or expand City services through new infrastructure technologies? - Where does infrastructure cost limit new development and redevelopment? - What should be planned for and implemented to enhance infrastructure performance and sustainability? - What funding sources or mechanisms are needed to enhance the infrastructure system? - How can we reduce pollutants from the stormwater system? - How can we reduce pollutants discharged from the wastewater system? - How do we provide reliable, sustainable wastewater and stormwater systems that protect water quality, public health and property damage? - How do we continue to provide a clean, safe and reliable drinking water system?
+- What are the infrastructure needs? - Are there opportunities to improve or expand City services through new infrastructure technologies? - What should be planned for and implemented to enhance infrastructure performance and sustainability? - What funding sources or mechanisms are needed to enhance the infrastructure system? - How can we reduce pollutants from the stormwater system? - How can we reduce pollutants discharged from the wastewater system? - How do we provide reliable, sustainable wastewater and stormwater systems that protect water quality, public health and property damage? - How do we continue to provide a clean, safe and reliable drinking water system?